Vanderbilt-Ingram Cancer Center

 Nashville, Tennessee, is the home of Vanderbilt University, which houses one of the nation’s leading cancer treatment programs, the Vanderbilt-Ingram Cancer Center (VICC).
 Since its establishment in 1993, VICC has reigned as a medical and educational powerhouse, offering an all-inclusive destination for cancer-related research, clinical care and education for adults and children.
 And in the South’s notorious “Cancer Belt,” seven states with the highest cancer death rates, the need for high-quality cancer care is crucial.

 This hospital handles every type and stage of cancer, including mesothelioma, but with a special focus applied toward lung cancer and related diseases.
-As lung cancer is the leading cancer killer, VICC established the Thoracic/Head and Neck Cancer Research Program in 2009, which includes oncology surgeons, oncologists (medical, radiology), and investigators dedicated to basic, clinical and translational research.
-The team also works to develop treatments including surgery, radiation and chemotherapy, and therapeutic combinations.
+As lung cancer is the leading cancer killer, VICC established the Thoracic/Head and Neck Cancer Research Program in 2009, which includes oncology surgeons, oncologists (medical, radiology) and investigators dedicated to basic, clinical and translational research.
+The team also works to develop treatments, including surgery, radiation and chemotherapy, and therapeutic combinations.

-Among this department’s luminaries are Eric S. Lambright, M.D., chief of Thoracic Surgery at Veterans Affair Medical Center and a specialist in thoracic malignancies such as mesothelioma and lung cancer, as well as a specialist in chemotherapy and immunotherapy; and David Carbone, M.D., a professor in the departments of Medicine, Cancer Biology, and Cell and Developmental Biology specializing in lung cancer genetics and cancer immunotherapy.
+Among this department’s luminaries are Eric S. Lambright, M.D., chief of Thoracic Surgery at Veterans Affairs Medical Center and a specialist in thoracic malignancies such as mesothelioma and lung cancer, as well as a specialist in chemotherapy and immunotherapy; and David Carbone, M.D., a professor in the departments of Medicine, Cancer Biology, and Cell and Developmental Biology specializing in lung cancer genetics and cancer immunotherapy.

 All VICC staff members utilize a collaborative, multidisciplinary approach to patient care and treatment.
 This has impacted the hospital’s efforts for translational research, in which laboratory-based findings are quickly and directly taken to patients.
 The lung cancer team greatly benefited from its selection for a Specialized Programs of Research Excellence (SPORE) grant.